-She showed an early inclination towards arts and crafts, especially collage and mixed media, winning a few local prizes.
+She showed an early inclination towards writing, arts and crafts, especially collage and mixed media, winning a few local prizes.

 At the age on sixteen her grandfather gifted her with a Zorki 6 (the Eastern European version of Leica II) and her love for photography started.